oliynykmax/lockin/README.md

 # lockin

-Countdown timer for tasks.
-Add a deadline, watch it tick, get it done.
+Task timer with two modes: countdown to deadline, or lock-in to track time spent.

 **[lockin-dob.pages.dev](https://lockin-dob.pages.dev)**

-## features
+## what it does

-- Live countdown to your next deadline
+- **Countdown** — shows time remaining until your next deadline
+- **Lock-in** — count-up timer that tracks how long you've been working on a task; persists across sessions
 - Subtasks, reordering, overdue alerts
 - Dark mode
-- Local storage — no sign-up
+- Everything in local storage, no account needed

 ## dev